sandi14/product-list/README.md

 Before you run application just check that you have Docker installed since app has been containerized.

+NOTES:

+Since my OS is Windows and my Docker is running on VirtualBox, I could not use "localhost" for testing, instead I used this IP address (192.168.99.100).

 docker-compose up --build -d

 Auth